nackjaylor/formatting_tips-tricks/README.md

 As far as we're concerned: if NASA uses it, and book publishers use it, and good academics use it, you should use it too.

+We'll assume for the rest of this document that you've made the decision to use LaTeX, as there's a lot of tricks to save you time which we will cover.

 ### Resources
 - [Overleaf](https://www.overleaf.com): the Google Docs of LaTeX.
 You also have a free Pro+ account with your USyd login waiting for you.
 If you don't need to have an offline LaTeX compiler, this is the best way to get started.
 - [USYD Report Template for LaTeX](https://github.com/nackjaylor/USYDReport_Template): passed around since 2018.
 A good template for reports, assignments, problem sets etc. Customise it as you see fit.
 Only use if the report does not specify a template.